The DTN symbol guide will be both practical for

 So @ES# is the ticker for E-Mini S&P 500, and @ESU25 is the ticker for the quarterly ES contract expiring in September 2025.
 Any front-month contract can also be quickly identified on our Rollover Calendar page.

-For an easy read, the following two tables, gathering symbols per exchange and futures market category, include the following information
+For an easy read, the following 5 tables, gathering future symbols per market category, highlight the following information:

-• The typical daily contract volume (ie the average of the past 50 days as per July 10, 2025) was also included so that you could easily spot futures with very low (or even zero !) volume (that should typically not be daytraded)
+- A typical daily contract volume (as per the end of Sept 2025) was also included so that you could easily spot futures with very low (or even zero !) volume (that have no value to be monitored)

-• The instrument tick increment (ie the minimum bid-ask spread) and tick value
+- The instrument tick size (ie, the minimum bid-ask spread), tick value and currency

-The DTN coverage of future markets goes beyond the symbols listed on these 2 tables.
-It also includes all ICE exchanges (such as the Endex) and futures traded on the following exchanges: Euronext, LME, MDEX (Malaysia), SGX (Singapore), BMF (Brazilian Merc. & Futures Exchange), SAFEX/JSE (Johannesburg).
+- The DTN coverage of future markets goes beyond the symbols listed on these 5 tables.
+It also includes futures traded on the following exchanges: LME, MDEX (Malaysia), BMF (Brazilian Merc. & Futures Exchange) and SAFEX/JSE (Johannesburg).

-The IQ feed website search tool for any symbol not listed above.
-Any futures not present in the I/RT default database can be added through the Future Type Setup preference menu
+- Any DTN futures listed on their website search tool, and not present in the I/RT default database, can be added through the Future Type Setup preference menu.

-Warning / Good practice: Whenever adding for the first time a new symbol to your Investor/RT instance (or during a rollover procedure), always make sure that the full and day sessions are correct before proceeding with a "full download" operation.
+Warning / Good Practice: Whenever adding a new symbol to your Investor/RT instance for the first time (or during a rollover procedure), ensure that the full and day sessions are correct before proceeding with a "full download" operation.
 This should be the case for Future symbols, but not necessarily for any cash indexes or statistics listed in the coming tables(if their full session doesn't correspond to the default US cash session #00)

 Part 2 - DTN Cash Indexes (and Fair Value Premiums) for North American and European markets